Path length: 0.5 miles

 In this same newspaper, they state the tornado had a path of about 10 miles.
 Officially though, the path is listed at only 1/2 mile.

 There was tremendous damage to the Harold Ratcliff home.
 Two of their daughters had minor injuries and were sent to the hospital.
 Per an article in the Marshall News Messenger, Mrs. Ratcliff was quoted as saying “the whole house trembled then just exploded.”
-The article stated that many of the dishes and glasses in the house were left intact even though there rubble along the bare foundation.
-A boat sitting in the yard next to this home was tossed more than 200 yards by the twister.
-A tractor-trailer on I-20 was overturned.
-It was carrying about $40,000 worth of beef.
+The article stated that many of the dishes and glasses in the house were left intact even though there was rubble along the bare foundation.

-We gathered information for this event from the SPC & NCDC Databases, the October 1972 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:
+We gathered information for this event from the SPC & NCDC Databases, the October 1972 Storm Data Publication, the Marshal News Messenger and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - Grazulis has a rating of F2.